jbsparrow/CyberDropDownloader/docs/migration-to-cyberdrop-dl-patched.md

 See: [Transition to V7](https://script-ware.gitbook.io/cyberdrop-dl/transition-to-v7)
 {% endhint %}

-## If you installed on your own using pip,
+## If you installed on your own using pip

 You can simply uninstall the old version and install the new one using the following commands: